 Auditorium cave (shelter no-3) is the largest and most significant cave of this group, it look well designed having 8 meter high entrance and 20 meter deep.
 Some rocks are hollow in between and some projected like umbrella.

 There are lots of rock paintings in these caves as a proof of early human in this area.
 These paintings are drawn using the color made from vegetable, herbs and minerals found in local region.
 There are numerous paintings of animals like elephants, deer, horse, oxen etc. Some paintings depicting hunting of animals, celebration and war.
 These painting help to understand about their life style.
 Archaeological Study of these paintings tell that some of them are even 30,000 year old.

 Some of the cave shelters named according the painting drawn on them.
 Like, zoo rock have herd of lot of animals like deer, elephants and tigers.
 One cave named as ‘Boar cave’ where you see a painting of a big boar attacking on human.This is the only painting where any animal attacking on human.

 Possibly these cave paintings were drawn for decoration purpose to their respective home(shelter).
 And these art have passed through one generation to another and another.
 Even today, we can see roughly drawn paintings of animals, tree or like that on the wall of mud house in villages.
-We can say that these cave paintings were the ancestor of today’s wall arts.
+We can say that these prehistoric cave paintings of Bhimbetka were the ancestor of today’s wall arts.

-This site is recognised for its cave painting worldwide but here you can see many rare plants (mostly herbs) and different type of natural rock formation which look like a face or an animal.
+This site is recognized for its cave painting worldwide but here you can see many rare plants (mostly herbs) and different type of natural rock formation which look like a face or an animal.
 This site is located on a height so it also provide nice view of surrounding.